opennetworkinglab/aether-docs/testing/about_system_tests.rst

 component level and integration level tests.
 Robot Framework will be used for covering integration tests.
 Component level test coverage have been accomplished by leveraging the existing test frameworks that were developed in their respective projects.
-Component level tests include tests for TOST, PDP, SD-CORE areas.
+Component level tests include tests for SD-Fabric, PDP, SD-CORE areas.
 For detailed information on component tests, please see their respective documentation pages.